ndhnam13/PicoCTF/picoCTF2025/RE/README.md

                 print(response)

                 # Check if the response contains the flag or indicates success
-                if "Congratulations" in response or "flag" in response: print("Flag found!
+                if "Congratulations" in response or "pico" in response: print("Flag found!
 Exiting...")
                     sock.close()
                     return